-Take a good look at the covered early-stage illnesses and make sure that the plan includes the conditions you’re likely to get.
+An early-stage CI plan will typically cover more conditions beyond the standard 37 critical illnesses defined by the Life Insurance Association of Singapore.
+Take a good look at the covered early-stage illnesses and make sure that the plan includes the conditions you would like to get covered for.

 There is a waiting period of around 90 days for specific critical illnesses from the time your CI plan starts until you can make a claim.
 If you get an early-stage diagnosis during the waiting period, you won’t be eligible for the payout.

-We recommend that you seek advice from a Manulife Financial Consultant or its Appointed Distributors before making a commitment to purchase a policy.
+We recommend that you seek advice from a Manulife Financial Consultant or our Appointed Distributors before making a commitment to purchase a policy.